RadZ3000/my-game/README.md

-# Getting Started with Create React App
+# Origin

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This React project was bootstrapped with [Create React App]

-## Available Scripts
+## Project

-In the project directory, you can run:
+This is a turn-based fighting RPG implemented with React.
+Hopefully with time more and more features will be added

 ### `npm start`